Monopoly, Product Quality, and Costly Information: Introduction

-Several papers use more structured learning models to explore how the buyer's incentives to acquire information depends on the selling mechanism in the context of auctions. \citet{persico2000information} shows buyers acquire less information in a second-price auction than in a first-price one, provided that their signals are affiliated. \citet{bergemann2002information} shows that with information acquisition, the classic Vickrey-Clark-Groves mechanism still implements the efficient allocation when values are private, but that efficiency may fail when values are common. \citet{compte2007auctions} show simultaneous auctions generate lower revenue than dynamic ones when buyers have an opportunity to learn. \citet{shi2012optimal} characterizes the revenue-maximizing auction in private-value settings.
+Several papers use more structured learning models to explore how the buyer's incentives to acquire information depends on the selling mechanism.
+For example, \citet{cremer1992gathering} consider a buyer who contracts with a seller who decides whether or not to pay in order to observe their cost of production, and show the seller remains uninformed at the optimum. \citet{persico2000information} shows buyers acquire less information in a second-price auction than in a first-price one, provided that their signals are affiliated. \citet{bergemann2002information} shows that with information acquisition, the classic Vickrey-Clark-Groves mechanism still implements the efficient allocation when values are private, but that efficiency may fail when values are common. \citet{compte2007auctions} show simultaneous auctions generate lower revenue than dynamic ones when buyers have an opportunity to learn. \citet{shi2012optimal} characterizes the revenue-maximizing auction in private-value settings.
 In addition to their focus on auctions, these models differ from ours in that they require the buyer to choose among a set of signal structures that can be linearly ordered in their informativeness.\footnote{Another strand of the literature studies the seller's benefits from revealing information about the buyers' valuations prior to participating in an auction; see, for example, \citet{milgrom1982theory}, \citet{ganuza2004ignorance}, \citet{bergemann2007information}, \citet{ganuza2010signal}, and \citet{li2017discriminatory}.}